EUDR reporting guide for operators

 Step 2: Assess supplier maturity

-• Due diligence system: Evaluate whether the supplier has an implemented and effective due diligence system for EUDR in place.
+• Due diligence system: Evaluate whether the supplier has an implemented and effective due diligence system for EUDR compliance.

 • DDS availability: Confirm that the supplier can provide a valid DDS for the relevant products.